Neo Universe/Finale: Finale

-The second A-side song, "Finale", is a melodious Hard-Power Ballad that incorporates Trip hop unique dark sound and gives off a dark and fleeting impression.
-The lyrics of "Finale" was written in response to a request by Kadokawa Shoten to provide the music for "Ringu 0", but the original version of the song was said to have been in stock for about two years before the release of the film.
+The second A-side song, "Finale", is a melodious fusion of Hard-Power Ballad and Grunge that incorporates Trip hop unique dark sound and gives off a dark and fleeting impression.
+The lyrics of "Finale" was written in response to a request by Kadokawa to provide the music for "Ringu 0", but the original version of the song was said to have been in stock for about two years before the release of the film.
 Regarding the reason why this song's prototype was presented to the film production team as a candidate song for the theme song, the composer, Tetsuya, said, "I think it would be a good fit because the next song will be a love story of Sadako Yamamura.".
 As a side note, Tetsuya had watched all of the Ring series of movies released before the release of "Ringu 0".

 The band's was previously attempted to record this song once when they was working on the fifth studio album "HEART" which released two year prior, but Tetsuya wasn't satisfied with the previous arrangement and it ended halfway., and the song structure and arrangement was massively overhaul when providing it as the official theme song of "Ringu 0".
 Also, before starting full-scale recording, Tetsuya decided on the direction of the arrangement by dubbing the keyboard and other sounds by himself.
 The arrangement of "Finale" was mainly influenced by the Trip hop's unique dark sound, and Tetsuya has claim that the sound and arrangement of "Finale" was on par with "Portishead."
 Perhaps with this in mind, the arrangement of this song incorporates the noise of a record stylus, and the vocals use a lot of effects to create a processed sound. in addition to Ryo Yoshimata and the band's co-producer Hajime Okano, Ken and Tetsuya also participated in the string arrangement work.
 The song time is 6 minutes and 28 seconds, making it the longest-running A-side single song of the band's.
 The lyrics of "Finale" was completely written in Japanese.
 Hyde, who was in charge of writing the lyrics, looked back on the songwriting process and said, "Even if I approached it completely differently from the movie, it would still feel like I was waking up from a dream, and on the other hand, if it was exactly the same, I felt like there wouldn't be any synergy with the movie."